Closing opportunity gaps through design, justice, and belonging.

 #DesignForSocialGood

-By 2030, we aim to train 40,000 student designers, fostering inclusion, visibility, and lasting belonging in creative and professional spaces.
-We’re focused on launching meaningful careers in User Experience (UX, UI), Product Design, and Visual Design for creatives of color.
+By 2030, we aim to reach 50,000 total learners nationwide by advancing visibility, equitable access, representation, and lasting belonging in creative and professional spaces.
+We are focused on launching meaningful, economically mobile careers in User Experience (UX), Product Design, Visual Design, AI, and emerging creative technology pathways for creatives of color, women, gender-diverse creatives, and historically underrepresented communities across the innovation economy.

-Incorporated in July 2009 as Oakland Digital Arts and Literacy Center Inc., BRIDGEGOOD is a 501(c)(3) nonprofit organization (EIN: 27-0720655).
-All donations are tax-deductible and directly support our mission of design for social good.
+Incorporated in July 2009 as Oakland Digital Arts and Literacy Center Inc., BRIDGEGOOD is a 501(c)(3) nonprofit organization, EIN 27-0720655.
+For nearly two decades, our movement has advanced digital equity, racial and social justice, economic opportunity, and community belonging.
+All donations are tax-deductible and directly support our mission of design for social good, equitable access, workforce development, and lasting community transformation.

 Keep culture and creativity thriving